ClosetCheat/RMT-FPS/README.md

  * [UserSettings](/FPS/UserSettings/)

 *Assets folder structure breakdown*
+> Animations contain animation files for pistol and rifle objects as well as animation controllers for those animations.
-> Items hold assets that define two types of guns: Pistol and Rifle.
+ Items hold assets that define two types of guns: Pistol and Rifle.
  Materials define all materials used for any objects used inside game scene (player, guns, map...).
  Music contains all audio files used for effects or menu.
  PostProcessing defines all profiles used to improve the game appearance.